nawazhoss/Diocese-Income-Analysis/README.md

 ## 🔍 Data Sources
 All data used in this project is sourced from official Church of England open datasets and publications (ref: Parish-Finance-Statistics-2023.pdf).
+The data presents a national summary of financial activity for Church of England parishes in 2023, as measured through the annual Return of Parish Finance.

 ## 🚀 Features